-r i i i i Dependencies: No dependencies.
-IDS_STG.1.1 The System shall protect the stored System data from unauthorised deletion.
-IDS_STG.1.2 The System shall protect the stored System data from modification.
-Application Note: Authorised deletion of data is not considered a modification of System data in this context.
+IDS\STG.1.1 The TSF shall protect the stored System data from unauthorised deletion.

+IDS\STG.1.2 The TSF shall protect the stored System data from modification.

+Application Note: Authorised deletion of data is not considered a modification in this context.
 This requirement applies to the actual content of the System data, which should be protected from any modifications.

+IDS STG.1.3 T

-IDS_STG.1.3 The System shall ensure that [assignment: metric for saving System data ] System data will be maintained when the following conditions occur: [selection: System data storage exhaustion, failure, attack].
+The TSF shall ensure that [assignment: metric for saving System data] System data will be maintained when the following conditions occur: [selection: System data storage exhaustion, failure, attack].

 Application Note: The amount of System data that could be lost under the identified scenarios needs to be defined.

-Family Application Note: Available results from any component evaluation may be applicable to this requirement.
-Each component must protect its data while it controls the data.
-Additional analysis would be required to address any new data, beyond that previously defined in individual components.

-5.2.5.2 IDS\STG.2 Prevention of System Data loss
+5.2.4.2 IDS\STG.2 Prevention of System Data loss